WajihaKh/can-of-books-frontend/Collab-N-Credits.md

 **Strengths**:

+**Wajiha**:

+- Proficient in JavaScript and React libraries

+**Demarquies**:

 - Troubleshooting and resource utilization.

-**Wajiha**:

-- Proficient in JavaScript and React libraries.

 **Utilizing Strengths**:

+- Wajiha will implement JavaScript and React functionalities for the application.
 - Demarquies will focus on troubleshooting and leveraging resources effectively.
-- Wajiha will implement JavaScript and React functionalities for the application.

 **Areas for Development**:

+- Wajiha seeks to enhance skills in Bootstrap and CSS for responsive design.
 - Demarquies aims to improve understanding of data flow and APIs.
-- Wajiha seeks to enhance skills in Bootstrap and CSS for responsive design.

 **Day-to-Day Approach**: